elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 ## Get These Updates

-As always, if you're running elementary OS 6 you can get all of these updates directly from AppCenter by opening up the "Installed" tab and selecting "Update All", and previous purchase links from your email receipt will be upgraded to the newest version.
+As always, if you're running elementary OS 6 you can get all of these updates directly from AppCenter by opening up the "Installed" tab and selecting "Update All", and previous OS 6 purchase links from email receipts will be upgraded to the newest version.

-If you're not yet running OS 6, we've published a new 6.0.1 download for a pay-what-you-can price that includes all of these updates [on our homepage](https://elementary.io).
+If you're not yet running OS 6, we'll be publishing a new 6.0.2 download for a pay-what-you-can price that includes all of these updates [on our homepage](https://elementary.io) soon.

 ## Special Thanks

 We'd like to give a special thanks yet again this month to Marco for his work on apps using Online Accounts like Mail and Calendar.
-You can read more [on his blog](https://www.marco.betschart.name/blog/2021-08-30-elementary-os-6-post-release-bugfixing) about the specific fixes and features that he worked on as well as a link to his [GitHub Sponsors page](https://github.com/sponsors/marbetschar).
-He's currently looking to expand his Open Source software work and could really use your help with funding!
+Check out his [GitHub Sponsors page](https://github.com/sponsors/marbetschar) to help him expand his Open Source software work.

-David also deserves a shoutout for diving into the big under-the-hood issues and delivering this month's big AppCenter and Flatpak-related fixes as well tracking down the source of issues related to suspend and resume.
-You can also [sponsor his work on GitHub](https://github.com/sponsors/davidmhewitt).

-You can thank Marius for his work on hostnames, fixing the "Open" button in AppCenter, and many other bug fixes!
-Check out his [GitHub sponsors page](https://github.com/sponsors/meisenzahl) too.